AbsurdBartholomew/supersponge-pc/README.md

 It shouldn't compile any other builds at the moment due to build information being specifically made for the USA debug build using CD as a filesystem.
 It's very simple to create the information files, I just wanted to upload this as quick as possible.

 ## Does it work?
-Right now, it crashes on CFileIO::GetAllFilePos() at source/fileio/fileio.cpp:352, coincidentally, the first function called when the game starts.
+Right now, it crashes on SpriteBank::load() at source/gfx/sprbank.cpp:178.
 So, no it doesn't.

 ## Dependencies
 They're all in the project for now, but it needs SDL2, PsyCross, and OpenAL.